 For generations, many thought prosperity was material stuff: factories and forests, gold mines and gross tons of concrete poured.
 But we now know that these things are merely the fringe benefits of wealth.
 Stalin built his factories, Mao paved over the peasants.
 But all that truly prospered was misery and alienation.

 A recent World Bank study found that a nation's wealth resides in its "intangible capital" - its laws, institutions, skills, smarts and cultural assumptions.
 "Natural capital" (minerals, croplands, etc.) and "produced capital" (factories, roads, and so on) account for less than a quarter of the planet's wealth.
 In America, intangible capital - the stuff in our heads, our hearts and our books - accounts for 82 percent of our wealth.

 Any number of countries in Africa are vastly richer in baubles and soil than Switzerland.
 But they are poor because they are impoverished in what they value.

-In large measure our wealth isn't the product of capitalism, it
+In large measure our wealth isn't the product of capitalism, it is capitalism.